mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 11 Disaster!
 Roll on the Mishap table but you are not ejected from this career.
 12 Your psionic abilities help extend the capabilities of your ship.
 Gain +4 to your next advancement roll.
 13 A mission takes you into an uncharted region of space.
 Throw Psi + either Pilot or Astrogation, 8+.
-If you succeed, you make a discovery that greatly benefits your ship’s reputation; gain an additional Benefit roll.
+If you succeed, you make a discovery that greatly benefits your ship's reputation; gain an additional Benefit roll.
 If you fail, you find nothing of interest in this uncharted area.
 14 Your ship is involved in a first contact with an alien species.
 Gain Life Science 1, Diplomat 1, Remote Operations 1 or a Contact.
 15 You participate in a series of wargames.
 Roll Intelligence + Tactics (Naval) to win.
 If you succeed, you get a Citation for Meritorious